microsoft/vscode-docs/languages/typescript.md

 OK, read on to find out about:

 * [JavaScript](javascript) - we have several JavaScript specific features in VS Code
-* [Tasks](/docs/editor/tasks) - we used tasks to Transpile your TS file find our what else you can do
+* [Tasks](/docs/editor/tasks) - we used tasks to transpile your TS file.
+Read more to find out what else tasks can do
-* [Editing Evolved](/docs/editor/editingevolved) - dig into mult-cursor, snippets and more
+* [Editing Evolved](/docs/editor/editingevolved) - dig into multi-cursor, snippets and more
 * [Debugging](/docs/editor/debugging) - we support debugging TypeScript Node.js apps

 ## Common Questions